-- Using a rubber scraper, mix in 0.5 ounces of your preferred essential oil, and 0.6 ounces of Optiphen ND, if you are using it.
-You may want to switch your scale to grams and weigh out 14 grams of essential oil and 17 grams of Optiphen ND, so that your measurement is very precise for these ingredients.
+- Using a rubber scraper, mix in 0.5 ounces of your preferred essential oil and 6 grams of Germall Plus, if you are using it.
+You may want to switch your scale to grams and weigh out 14 grams of essential oil and 6 grams of Germall Plus so that your measurement is very precise for these ingredients.
 When using a preservative, you don't want a speck more than is necessary, and you would be surprised how much difference it can make if your essential oil is closer to 0.6 ounces than 0.5 ounces.
 It's good to have a decent level of uniformity in your product, especially if you plan to sell some of it.

 - I've found that 0.5 ounces is just about the right amount of fragrance for a 60-ounce batch of soap.
 Liquid soaps, shampoos, and conditioners require less fragrance than bar soap.
 Trust me, 0.5 ounces of essential oil is plenty, and some may find it too strong.
 In fact, you may want to back this amount off if you are using a stronger essential oil, such as rosemary or geranium.

 - Mix in the essential oil and preservative (if used) thoroughly.
-Soap may turn a little cloudy when you add the Optiphen ND and/or the essential oil, but the cloudiness will dissipate quickly.
+Soap may turn a little cloudy when you add the preservative and/or the essential oil, but the cloudiness will dissipate quickly.

 - Some essential oils make liquid soap turn "runny."
 There are things you can do about this, such as adding about an ounce of the saturated salt solution to the liquid soap, but they don't always work, and I don't feel they are worth the bother.
-Ylang-ylang is notorious for making liquid soap runny--and it does not respond at all to the addition of salt water--but ylang-ylang is one of those fragrances that is worth it.
-Having used liquid shampoo for a couple of years, I have gotten used to its somewhat thinner texture, and I don't consider it an issue.
+Ylang-ylang is notorious for making liquid soap runny—and it does not respond at all to the addition of saltwater—but ylang-ylang is one of those fragrances that is worth it.

 How About a Conditioner to Go With Your Liquid Shampoo?